softwareCobbler/luceedebug/readme.md

 There are two components:

 - A Java agent
-- A VS Code plugin
+- A VS Code extension

 The java agent needs a particular invocation and needs to be run as part of JVM/CF server startup.

-The VS Code client plugin is not released on the VS Code plugin Marketplace, so it's easiest to run it locally, in an 'extension development host'.
+The VS Code client extension is not released on the VS Code Marketplace, so it's easiest to run it locally, in an 'extension development host'.

 ### Java Agent